fieldtrip/website/development/project/opm_helmet_design.md

 Not covered in this tutorial is how to do the actual 3D printing; for that we recommend that you team up with someone who has experience with that, or that you involve your technical support group or a 3D printing company.
 Important in the 3D design is that tolerances are considered (i.e. how tight is the fit of the components), that additional features of the helmet are added, like holes for the ears, or slits to attach a chin strap, and that sharp edges are avoided where possible by using fillets.

-Also not covered in this tutorial is how to do the coregistration of the OPM sensors with the anatomical MRI or how to preprocess and analyze the OPM data in sensor and source space}; for that we have separate tutorials.
+Also not covered in this tutorial is how to do the coregistration of the OPM sensors with the anatomical MRI or how to preprocess and analyze the OPM data in sensor and source space; for that we have separate tutorials.

 ### See also these tutorials